 The Company enters into short-term unconditional purchase obligations with asset-based providers reserving space on a guaranteed basis.
 The pricing of these obligations varies to some degree with market conditions.
 Historically, the Company has met these obligations in the normal course of business within one year.
-Purchase obligations outstanding as of December 31, 2017 totaled \$56,116.
+Purchase obligations outstanding as of December 31, 2018 totaled \$49,912 .
+In the regular course of business, the Company also enters into agreements with service providers to maintain or operate equipment, facilities or software that can be longer than one year.
+We also regularly have contractual obligations for specific projects related to improvements of our owned or leased facilities and information technology infrastructure.